ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/primary-decode-v7.6.md

 - (NSArray<iTextResult*>* _Nullable)decodeFileWithName:(NSString* _Nonnull)name templateName:(NSString* _Nonnull)templateName error:(NSError* _Nullable * _Nullable)error;
 ```

-### Parameters
+**Parameters**

 `[in] name` The local path of the file.
 `[in] templateName` The template name.
 `[in,out] error` Input a pointer to an error object.
 If an error occurs, this pointer is set to an actual error object containing the error information.
 You may specify nil for this parameter if you do not want the error information.

-### Return value
+**Return value**

-All barcode text results decoded successfully.
+All successfully decoded barcode results.

-### Code Snippet
+**Code Snippet**

 Objective-C: